How to finance your stairlift

 Independence at Home

-This charity can provide essential help when trying to find that final £2,000 that will make sure your all-important stairlift installation project goes ahead.
+This well-known charity provides help and offers people £2,000 to help them buy a stairlift.
 Independence at Home aims to help those with disabilities and long-term illnesses improve their independence and quality of life at home, providing funding at the last stage of fundraising.

-Independence at Home offer funds that can make up that £2,000 shortfall, but only to those who are referred to them by a health or social care worker, such as an occupational therapist, specialist nurse, physiotherapist or social worker.
+Independence at Home offer funds to help with home improvements, but only to those who are referred to them by a health or social care worker, such as an occupational therapist, specialist nurse, physiotherapist or social worker.
 This referrer must first write a letter to Independence at Home that describes the circumstances and explains what exactly the funds would be put towards.
-Independence at Home will then send an application form and start the funding process.
+Independence at Home then send an application form and start the funding process.

 It is worth bearing in mind with this fund that it can only be applied for by a Caring Professional and not individuals, but should you suffer from medically proven reduced mobility it could be a way of financing your new stairlift.

-Foundations is the national body for home improvement agencies and handyperson services.
-Whilst not providing funds directly, home improvement agencies in England deliver around 50% of the total number of DFG-funded adaptations.
+Foundations, the national body for home improvement agencies and handyperson services, doesn’t provide funds directly, but instead home improvement agencies in England deliver around 50% of the total number of DFG-funded adaptations.
 They project-manage the whole process, from drawing up plans, getting estimates and liaising with others involved in the work (such as council grants officers and occupational therapists) through to completion.